realworldocaml/book/book/testing/README.md

 ##### `open` and `open!`

-In this example, we use `open!` instead of `open` because we happen not to be usinging any values from `Base`, and so the compiler will warn us about an unused open.
+In this example, we use `open!` instead of `open` because we happen not to be using any values from `Base`, and so the compiler will warn us about an unused open.

 But because `Base` is effectively our standard library, we want to keep it open anyway, since we want any new code we write to find